thin-edge/thin-edge.io/docs/src/references/init_system_configuration.md

 ## Default settings

-If the `system.toml` file does not exist, then thin-edge will assume that you are using Systemd, and use `/bin/systemctl` to control the services.
+If the `system.toml` file does not exist, then %%te%% will assume that you are using Systemd, and use `/bin/systemctl` to control the services.